FabricMC/fabric-docs/develop/items/first-item.md

 @[code transcludeWith=:::_10](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

-Alternatively, if you want to make your item a fuel, you can use the `FuelRegistry` class:
+Alternatively, if you want to make your item a fuel, you can use the `FuelRegistryEvents.BUILD` event:

 @[code transcludeWith=:::_11](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)